What Do I Need To Know About The Asbestos Exposure Issues At Armco Steel Job Sites?

-Former Armco Steel workers may be at a strong risk for asbestos-related diseases, including mesothelioma and lung cancer.
-In the steel industry, asbestos insulators were used for decades due to their fire-resistant properties.
+Former Armco Steel workers may be at strong risk of developing asbestos-related diseases, including mesothelioma and lung cancer.
+In the steel industry, asbestos insulators were used for decades because of their fire-resistant properties.
 Even now, asbestos exposure is a risk for equipment or buildings built before the 1980s.

 The American Rolling Mill Company, or Armco Steel, was first incorporated in the late 1800s out of Ohio.
 Armco first manufactured iron and steel, then branched out into steel mill products, including: